aaron-horst/Kibana3-for-Elasticsearch-5-and-6/README.md

 ## percentile panel

 Percentile is a great data analysis method.
-Elasticsearch add percentile aggregation support after version 1.1.0.
-But Kibana v3 use an outdate elastic.js which don't support aggergation!
-So I write this panel using native angularjs `$.http` api.
+Elasticsearch add percentile aggregation support after version 1.1.0. ~~But Kibana v3 use an outdate elastic.js which don't support aggergation!
+So I write this panel using native angularjs `$.http` api.~~ Merged new version of elasticjs at 2014/08/15, rewrite this panel now.(DONE at 2014/08/16)

-*Elasticsearch had add percentile rank in version 1.3.0, so exciting!*

-*Tips: merged new version of elasticjs at 2014/08/15, should rewrite this panel now.*(DONE at 2014/08/16)
+Add compression options to control PercentileAggregation, because percentile may be so slow.
+Saw <http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/search-aggregations-metrics-percentile-aggregation.html#search-aggregations-metrics-percentile-aggregation-compression> for the reason.

 ## range panel